bitovi/hatchify/packages/react-rest/README.md

 export default App
 ```

-> **Note**
-> This is the extent of functionality the mock service worker supports.
+Congratulations!
+You've just created an app with react-rest with a fully functional development backend, complete with CRUD operations and relationship support.

+> **Note:** At this point we've reached the limits of what our todo app's `msw`-powered API supports.
 If you would like to continue exploring the HatchifyJS ecosystem, then we suggest setting up a standalone HatchifyJS backend.
 The getting started guide for a HatchifyJS backend can be found [here](https://github.com/bitovi/hatchify/blob/main/packages/koa/README.md).

-Congratulations!
-You've just created an app with react-rest with a fully functional development backend, complete with CRUD operations and relationship support.

 For more information on react-rest, read on.